#FilmCameraReview - The 'Jasupin', the world's first production 35mm autofocus film camera.

 On the front of the top plane, above the lens mount platform is the pair of fairly recessed autofocus triangulation windows, each on either side of the camera nameplate.
 Next to it, on the right, is the viewfinder window, and occupying the front right of the camera's front panel, the push-button release pop-up flash unit.

 On the top panel, plain with no clutter at all, is the film rewind crank located slightly away from the left end of the top plane, as space is now allocated for the twin battery cells chamber.
-Right on the top edge, just aft and to the left of the film rewind crank in the flash-ready pilot light.
+Right on the top edge, just aft and to the left of the film rewind lever, is the flash-ready pilot light.

-On the right of the top panel is the shutter release button, film forward crank, and frame number display.
+On the right of the top panel are the shutter release button, film forward crank, and frame number display.

-On the back, jut the viewfinder eyepiece on the back of the top plane, and a plain hinged film back with a slide-down latch release.
+On the back, just the viewfinder eyepiece on the back of the top plane, and a plain hinged film back with a slide-down latch release.

-On the bottom plane, the rewind release button, tripod socket, and the battery chamber access.
+On the bottom plane, the rewind release button, tripod socket, and battery chamber access.

 The film box and transport mechanism are all mechanical, and outfitted, as claimed by the manufacturer, with the 'simple and foolproof' Konica EL System.